vstenby/dtu-panopto-scraper/README.md

 # dtu-panopto-scraper

 Download videos, descriptions and subtitles from [panopto.dtu.dk](https://panopto.dtu.dk/).
+Note that this requires a DTU login to [panopto.dtu.dk](https://panopto.dtu.dk) and can therefore only be used by students at the Technical University of Denmark.

 ## Installation